 Andrew Griebeler (2010) studies medieval and Byzantine art with Diliana Angelova and Beate Fricke.
 Andrew graduated with a B.A. in art history and biology at the University of Puget Sound in Tacoma, Washington.
 Andrew’s research interests include manuscripts, spolia, and medieval science and image theory.

 Aaron Hyman is at work on a dissertation entitled Rubens in a New World: Prints, Authorship, and Transatlantic Intertextuality, which explores the transmission of printed compositions after the Flemish artist Peter Paul Rubens to Latin America in order to reassess modalities of authorship and notions of intertextuality in the early modern world.
 He will spend the 2014-15 academic year and summer in residence at the Rubenianum in Antwerp, Belgium with the support of a Belgian American Educational Foundation fellowship (Fulbright awarded, declined).
-In 2014 he will give papers at the College Art Association annual conference and at the conference “Fürst und Fürstin als Künstler” in Wolfenbüttel, an invited lecture at the Katholieke Universiteit Leuven, and will chair a panel at the meeting of the Latin American Studies Association.
-He is the co-author (with Barbara Mundy) of “Painting in New Spain, 1521-1820” (Oxford Bibliographies Online, 2013) and has a forthcoming article "Brushes, Burins and Flesh: The Graphic Art of Karel van Mander’s Haarlem Academy" (Corpus Fictum, Christiane Hille ed., Diogenes Verlag).
+In 2015 he will give papers at the Renaissance Society of America annual conference, “Books and Print between Cultures, 1400-1800” at Amherst College, and invited presentations at the Institut für Kunstgeschichte (Bern, Switzerland) and the Rubenianum (Antwerp, Belgium).
+He is the co-author with Barbara Mundy of “Painting in New Spain, 1521-1820” (Oxford Bibliographies Online, 2013) and “Out of the Shadow of Vasari: Towards a New Model of the ‘Artist’ in Colonial Latin America” (forthcoming, Colonial Latin American Review).

 Mary Lewine joins the department having completed her M.A. with the Group in Asian Studies at UC Berkeley.
 After receiving a B.A. from Vassar College, she taught in Taiwan for two years as a Princeton in Asia fellow, worked in her hometown of New York City, and studied at IUP in Beijing.
 Mary is interested in processes of establishing sacred authority and maintaining if not conjuring the presence of the Buddha in medieval East Asian contexts.
 Her M.A. thesis addressed the status of relics and sacred images for the Buddhist pilgrim monks Faxian and Xuanzang through an exploration of their travel records.
 Professors Berger and Levine, now her advisors, generously guided her through this project.